dtonhofer/prolog_notes/swipl_notes/about_dicts/README.md

 _Dicts_ are an SWI-Prolog-specific extension (at least for now, maybe they will find a way into the ISO standard one day).

 They are the SWI-Prolog equivalent of "maps", "hashes", "hashmap", "dictionaries" or "association lists" in other programming languages.
 The goal is to associate a (possibly complex) value to a key inside a container.
-The implementation of the containeris, however, fixed, unlike in languages like Java for example, where one gets to choose the actual implementation to realize an instance of the [`Map` interface](https://docs.oracle.com/en/java/javase/14/docs/api/java.base/java/util/Map.html).
+The implementation of the container is, however, given, unlike in languages like Java for example, where one gets to choose the actual implementation to realize an instance of the [`Map` interface](https://docs.oracle.com/en/java/javase/14/docs/api/java.base/java/util/Map.html).

 Dicts are opaque structures (actually compound terms, but you are not supposed to notice that) composed of a _tag_ and 0..N _key-value pairs_ where the keys are unique and must be an atom or a "small integer".

-The tag should be an atomic type of a fresh variable ("anonymous dict").
+The tag should be an atomic type or an unbound variable ("anonymous dict").
 (You actually _can_ use any term whatsover as tag, even the dict itself, but this is an implementation artifact; do not go overboard here!)

-Test code to assemble/analyze a dict: [`dict_assembly_disassembly_testing.pl`](code/dict_assembly_disassembly_testing.pl)
+The dict is essentially an immutable data structure.
+Using the dict in Prolog can be done by having dicts with initially unbound variables as values that are refined as computation progresses ("logic programming style") or by constructing new dicts from existing dicts whenever needed by adding, removing or changing entries.
+The ever-regenerated dict is then be passed between the predicate activations ("functional programming style/accumulator style").

 ### See also